REAtes/Association-Rule-Learning-for-Recommender-Systems/README.md

 ### Generate Recommendations
 1. Implement the `arl_recommender` function to recommend services to customers based on their previous purchases.
-2. Provide recommendations to customers who recently purchased a specific service (e.g., "2_0").
+2. Provide recommendations to customers who recently purchased a specific service (e.g., "25_0").

 The recommendations are based on association rules, and the most relevant services are suggested to the customer.

+## 4) Usage

+To use the Association Rule Learning for service recommendations, follow these steps:
+1. Prepare the dataset by loading and cleaning the "data.csv" file.
+2. Generate association rules using the Apriori algorithm.
+3. Implement the `arl_recommender` function for service recommendations.
+4. Provide recommendations to customers based on their recent purchases.

+## 5) Results

+The system successfully generates service recommendations for customers based on their previous purchases.
+The recommendations are derived from association rules, which consider both the support and confidence levels, resulting in relevant and valuable suggestions for the customers.

 ---